 I definitely notice the impact that not getting enough sleep has on my mood.
 It can go one of two ways: either I end up hyper-anxious and worry about every small and insignificant thing that my mind can possibly contemplate or I feel deflated, down, and hopeless about everything.
 When I’m well-rested, I feel positively human again.

 I don’t know why, perhaps it’s the cold and extra darkness, but I always find I’m a lot more tired in the winter too.
 Going to bed earlier is something I’ve endeavoured to do each night recently.

 Working on my sleep routine, and letting it take more of precedence than it has in recent years, is one of my casual ‘New Year’s Resolutions‘ for 2019.
 I’m attempting to put the days of procrastinating by blogging or scrolling on my phone of an evening to bed.
 (No pun intended…)

 So, lately, I’ve been putting more of an emphasis on relaxation and pampering.
 Steaming my face, having warm bubble baths, and lighting some candles are always bound to make me feel better.

 Having a tech break in the evenings is really helping me to relax more too.
 Even if it’s just popping my phone into airplane mode and putting it on charge in another room, I find that I’m far less tempted to pick it up and start scrolling again.

 I read somewhere a while ago that you should try and go to sleep an hour earlier every night in January, and it’ll make you feel better all year round.
-I’ve no idea if it works, and I know we’re into February now, but these dark winter nights are the perfect time to give it a try and see if it works, aren’t they?
+I’ve no idea if it works, and I know we’re into February now, but these dark winter nights are the perfect time to give it a try and see if it beats the Winter blues, aren’t they?